 - SPA 319/LAS 319 Topics in Cinema and Culture

 - SPA 327/URB 327/LAO 327 Latino Global Cities

 - SPA 401/LAS 428 Topics in Hispanic Culture (Europe and America)

-Note: For a topics course to count towards a certificate in Latino Studies, the content must be on a Latino subject.
+Note: For a topics course to count towards a certificate in Latino Studies, students must write about a subject concerning the Latino population.
 Please consult the Program with any questions for pre-approval of courses not devoted specifically to Latinos.

 Courses with a pound sign [#] are one-time-only courses.
 Should these be approved by the home department for cross-listing with the Latino Studies Program, the course listing will be appended.